 Plotly also boasts a collaborative network, which allows you to share your data and visualizations with co-workers.
 If you’re working in collaboration with others on data visualizations, this might be a helpful feature as well.

 Plotly is a freemium product, ranging in cost from free to moderately expensive (depending upon your customization needs).
-This is an example of a bar graph created using the Cincinnati fire data set and Plotly:

 Developed at the Northwestern University Knight Lab, Timeline is very smartly conceived data visualization tool.
 It doesn’t have a lot of customization features; it just does one thing exceptionally well: creates timelines.
 And it’s free to use.